matrix-org/matrix-spec-proposals/proposals/2140-terms-of-service-2.md

    their Matrix ID, ie. having agreed to a set of terms in one client, they should not have to agree to them again when using a different client.
  * Documents should be de-duplicated between services.
-If two or more services are hosted by the same organisation, the organistation should have the option to give their users a single document that encompasses both services (bearing in mind that the user must be able to opt-out of components of a service whilst still being able to use the service without that component).
+If two or more services are hosted by the same organisation, the organisation should have the option to give their users a single document that encompasses both services (bearing in mind that the user must be able to opt-out of components of a service whilst still being able to use the service without that component).